Geolm/simd_bitonic/README.md

 # Drawbacks
 * Only for small arrays, currently only size <= 32 floats are supported
-* Sort only floats, cannot sort a structure with a float in for example
+* Sort only "pure" floats, cannot sort an array of struct {float a; int b;}  for example
 * Works only aligned (16 or 32 bytes depending on the platform) array
-* No non-SIMD implementation.
-Bitonic sort is slower than std::sort if not done in parallel.
+* Needs SIMD to be parallel and quick